Philippine literature in Spanish: Nationalist stage (1883–1903)

 Filipino novels in Spanish are quite rare.
 And aside from José Rizal's Noli Me Tángere and El Filibusterismo, Paterno published an earlier novel entitled "Ninay" in 1885.
 The work was depicting local colour and was one of the inspirations that led José Rizal to write his own.

 Aside from "Ninay", Paterno were able to publish "Doña Perfecta" (1876), a novel; and "Sampaguita" (1880), a collection of poems; "La antigua civilización tagalog" (1887), "El cristianismo en la antigua civilización tagalog" (1892), and "La familia tagala en la historia universal", all expositories.

 If Paterno was able to introduce the Tagalogs into the world, Isabelo de los Reyes (fondly called Don Belong by contemporaries) did the same for the Ilocanos.

 In 1882, Don Belong published his "La invasión de Limahong".
 This made him enter the world of journalism which gave him all the outlets he needed to express his nationalism.
 Some of the newspapers he worked for were El Diario de Manila, La Oceanía Española, Revista Catolica, El Progreso, El Republicano and El Heraldo.

 Considered the founder of the workers' movement in the Philippines, Don Belong founded the La actividad del obrero in 1902 that served as the main voice of the working class.
 Later, he founded the Iglesia Filipina Independiente as a revolt to the abuses of the Catholic hierarchy in his hometown.
 The foundation of the church was instrumental in the translation of the Holy Scriptures in Ilocano.

 Some of Don Belong's more renowned works include "El Folklore Filipino" (1889), "Las Islas Visaya en la Época de la Conquista" (1889), "Historia de Filipinas" (1889) and "Historia de Ilocos" (1890).

-The era also say the works of José Rizal, Antonio Luna, Eduardo de Lete, Emilio Jacinto, José Palma, Felipe Calderón and Apolinario Mabini.
+The era also saw the works of José Rizal, Antonio Luna, Eduardo de Lete, Emilio Jacinto, José Palma, Felipe Calderón and Apolinario Mabini.